Planning For the Year Ahead: Get a Planned Preventive Maintenance Schedule in Place

 How To Create a Preventive Maintenance Plan

-In many cases, manufacturers’ information or your installation engineers should be able to recommend the frequency in which equipment should undergo routine maintenance.
+In many cases, manufacturers’ information or your installation engineers should be able to recommend the frequency in which equipment should undergo routine maintenance, such as a boiler service.
 This is also sometimes dictated by legislation, for example with fixed electrical wiring installations, but essentially you need to ask yourself:

 - How critical is this machine/equipment to my business?